Tradegen/tradegen/Readme.md

 To learn more about the Tradegen project, visit the docs at https://docs.tradegen.io.

-This project is launched on the Celo blockchain.
 To learn more about Celo, visit their home page: https://celo.org/.

 ## License